-General Services Charges Fund for the last 3 years Financial Year Deficit/Surplus Balance Change from previous year 2023/2024 Surplus \$0 (as at 31/03/2024) 0.00% 2022/2023 Surplus \$0 0.00% 2021/2022 Surplus \$0 0.00% Balance of General Services Charges Fund for last financial year OR last quarter if no full financial year available \$0 (as at 31/03/2024) Balance of Maintenance Reserve Fund for last financial year OR last quarter if no full financial year available \$182,409 (as at 31/03/2024) \$1,028,239 (as at 31/03/2024) Percentage of a resident ingoing contribution applied to the Capital Replacement Fund N/A (amounts are paid each ingoing contribution, as determined by a quantity surveyor's report, to the Capital Penlacement Fund by the quant year as recommended by the quantity surveyor's report)
+15.1 What is the General Services Charges Fund for the last 3 years financial status for the funds that the operator is required Financial Year Deficit/Surplus Balance Change from to maintain under the Retirement Villages 2023/2024 Surplus \$0 previous year 0.00% Act 1999?
+2022/2023 Surplus \$0 0.00% 2021/2022 Surplus \$0 0.00% Balance of General Services Charges Fund for last financial year OR last quarter if no full financial year available \$0 Balance of Maintenance Reserve Fund for last financial year OR last quarter if no full financial year available \$196,603 Balance of Capital Replacement Fund for the last financial year OR last quarter if no full financial year available \$791,542 Percentage of a resident ingoing contribution applied to the Capital Replacement Fund N/A (amounts are paid each year as The operator pays a percentage of a resident's ingoing contribution, as determined by a quantity surveyor's report, to the Capital Replacement Fund.
+This fund is used for replacing the village's capital items.recommended by the quantity surveyor's report) OR □ the village is not yet operating g.
+Part 16 - Insurance